 Avoid foods that are hard, crunching, result in crumbs, or that are hot or cold in temperature.
 You can reincorporate solid foods as advised by your oral surgeon or dentist.

 Patients are expected to continue brushing their teeth as normal in order to avoid tooth decay and gum disease.
-Extra care should be taken around the portion of the mouth that has been operated upon.
+If you have sutures avoid brushing in the surgical area for 3 days.
+Extra care should be taken around the portion of the mouth that has been operated upon as not to disturb the surgical site.

-Patients will often be given medicated rinses to help keep their mouth clean and free from potentially harmful bacteria in the early days of recovery.
+Patients will often be given medicated rinses to help keep their mouth clean and deliver antiobiotics topically to the surgical site in the early days of recovery.
 Be sure to use this rinse as directed.
 In addition, patients will be asked to rinse their mouth with warm salt water a few times a day to keep the mouth clean and to kill germs.

 In the first days of recovery, avoid strenuous physical activities, such as exercise.
 Heavy lifting or cardio can lead to bleeding from the incision sites.

-Use of a drinking straw is strictly prohibited as the suction from the use of a straw can cause sutures to come undone.
+Use of a drinking straw is strictly prohibited as the suction from the use of a straw can cause a dry socket.
 After a few weeks, use of a drinking straw can resumed on your surgeon's orders.

 Throughout recovery, both smoking and alcohol consumption must be avoided.
-Both activities increase the risk of infection as well as gum disease.
+Both activities increase the risk of infection.

 Overall, healing after dental implant surgery can take a few months since the implants need to fuse with the bone structure of the mouth.
 During your follow-up care visits, you will learn how well the recovery process is going and how much longer the treatment will take.

 For more information about dental implants and how they can help you smile with renewed confidence, we encourage you to contact our advanced cosmetic and restorative dentistry center today.
+You can call the Richardson, TX office at 972 808 6008 or the Fort Worth, TX office at 817 336 2121.
 The team at Texas Dental Center is here to help you experience improved dental health.